-Given the increasing risk of penetration of the licit economy by serious and organised crime, financial investigation is an essential tool of a modern and effective response to criminal threats including terrorism financing.
+Financial investigations are enquiries into the financial affairs related to a criminal activity, with a view to identify, analyse and interpret the financial information relevant for criminal proceedings.
+Given the increasing risk of penetration of the licit economy by serious and organised crime, financial investigations are an essential tool of a modern and effective response to criminal threats including terrorism financing.